Inspiring Neighbourhoods Grant

 - the justification must be clearly set forth in the application

-Applications are accepted online throughout the year, beginning in January, with ongoing review periods.
+Applications are accepted online throughout the year with ongoing review periods.

 Applications must include: